A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Spatial discretization

-Therein, $\Kss$ is the solid tangent stiffness matrix, $\DQsolid$ is the increment of the discrete solid degrees of freedom and $\Rsolid$ is the residual force vector associated with the solid degrees of freedom.
+Therein, $\Kss$ is the structure tangent stiffness matrix, $\DQsolid$ is the increment of the discrete structure degrees of freedom and $\Rsolid$ is the residual force vector associated with the structure degrees of freedom.
 The beam degrees of freedom are split up into positional and rotational degrees of freedom, indicated by the subscripts $\letterbeamcenterline$ and $\letterbeamrot$, respectively.
 Accordingly, $\KbeamPlace$ are the beam tangent stiffness matrices, $\DQbeamPlace$ are the increments of the beam degrees of freedom, and $\RbeamPlace$ are the residual force vectors associated with the respective beam degrees of freedom.

-The global solid displacement vector $\qsolid$ also contains degrees of freedom not related to the solid surface, \ie the number of total solid nodes $\nsolid$ is (typically much) larger than the number of solid surface nodes $\nsurface$.
-However, a split of the solid degrees of freedom into surface and \emph{inner} volume degrees of freedom is not introduced in what follows for improved readability.
+The global structure displacement vector $\qsolid$ might also contain degrees of freedom not related to the coupling surface, \ie the number of total structure degrees of freedom can be larger than the number of surface degrees of freedom.
+However, a split of the structure degrees of freedom into coupling surface and other degrees of freedom is not introduced in what follows for improved readability.